Taber abrading wheels

 The Taber abrading wheels are a proprietary formulation developed and designed by Taber Industries so the binder material breaks down during use, exposing and creating a new abrading surface.

-The minimum usable diameter of Taber abrading wheels is 44.4 mm, which corresponds with the wheel label.
+The minimum usable diameter of Taber abrading wheels is 44.4 mm, that corresponds with the wheel label.

 Abrading wheels for the Taber Abraser (Abrader) can be classified as: